streamlit/docs/content/develop/concepts/architecture/threading.md

 An effective mitigation to delay, is to create threads and let them work concurrently.
 This works especially well with IO-heavy operations like remote query or data load.

 But due to the reasons you read by far, interacting with Streamlit code from your thread can be quirky.
-In this sectionn we introduce 2 patterns to
+In this section we introduce 2 patterns to let different threads work together.

 Note: they are only patterns rather than complete solutions.
 You are advised to think them as an idea to start with.
 For example, one could extend pattern 1 into using a `concurrent.futures.ThreadPoolExecutor` thread pool.